kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Random Medical/ Study Abroad?
 - I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children in nearby villages.
 This was through a scholarship offered from Disney, in which I was one of two persons sent from my school.
+(West Africa)

 ## Tech
 - I volunteered to help teach a class for around 10 children between 9 and 13 each weekend for a year basics of robotics (building robots and coding); the founder was an astrophysicist from Caltech who worked at Rolling Robots.(LA)
 - Intern at Autodesk (remote)
 - Intern at Apple (three months) (bay area)
 - I was a manual tester/ sdet/ plans of making me a build/release engineer but I quit before then? for six months (LA)
 - Been to many conferences, including Acadia (Computational Architecture conf at USC), Film ones (Cinegear), Academic ones (eg Neurips, AAAI, ICFP, POPL, PLDI) and Developer (Google I/O, Strange Loop, Defcon etc), or even just open houses (I've been to three JPL Open Houses) and was part of [NCAS](https://www.jpl.nasa.gov/edu/news/2016/4/12/live-blog-ncas-spring-2016/7/) class of 2016 April cohort.
 I've also been to a few Von Karman lectures and to the JPL German Club several times.
+(LA)
 - Many, many tech meetups (WWC, LearnTeachCode, Santa Monica Haskell Group, Papers We Love, Data Science Meetups, etc).
-This how I found functional programming, and research papers, and started whetting my appetite for what I would enjoy in tech.
+This how I found functional programming, and research papers, and started whetting my appetite for what I would enjoy in tech. (various)
-- I've also been invited to formal recruiting events at: Twitter, Quora, Google, LinkedIn, etc
+- I've also been invited to formal recruiting events at: Twitter, Quora, Google, LinkedIn, etc (various)

 ## Sailing
 - I was part of a Sailing Meetup, but ditched it to join the Women Sailing Group of Santa Monica Bay.
-Loved that group (LA)
+Loved that group.
+Maybe we sailed to Catalina Island or to Newport beach together?
+(CA)

 ## What about you?
 - What does your life look like?
 Has it been as windy?